 It’s not only perfect for a fall dinner party, but it is even more festive for Thanksgiving or a Friendsgiving dinner.

-For my table, I decided to go with 3 mid-sized pumpkins.
+For my table, I decided to go with 3 mid-sized sugar pumpkins.

-I was between doing 1 large pumpkin centerpiece vs the 3, but the mums I found weren’t large enough so I went with the three.
+I was between doing one large pumpkin centerpiece vs. the three, but the mums I found weren’t large enough so I went with three smaller ones.